Shilpa Shastras: Shilpa Shastra education in ancient India

 Creative work and artists were granted the sanctions of a sacrament in ancient Indian culture, states Stella Kramrisch.
 An artist expresses the spiritual and holiness in his or her art.
 This belief continues to manifest itself in modern India in the form of rituals, where in an autumn festival (Dashahra), craftsmen in parts of India worship their tools with incense, flowers and unhusked rice.

 Brhat Samhita at verses 57.10-11 describes the practice of carpenters offering prayers and seeking forgiveness of a tree before cutting it for wood.
-The axe used to cut the tree would be rubbed with honey and butter to minimise the hurt to the tree which was considered to be a living being.
+The axe used to cut the tree would be rubbed with honey and butter to minimise the hurt to the tree, which was considered a living being.
 Craft was seen as application of essence of Purusha (Universal Principles) to parts of nature so as to transform it into a work of art.

 Treatises on Shilpa Shastras

 Some known Shilpa Shastras-related manuscripts include: